GingerDeity/DedupeResearch/README.md

 Running `./lvl2_top_capture.sh $1` where
 * $1 is the LVL-2 VM PID of interest
-will print out the final filtered reading of the LVL-2 VM's `top` information before the process ends
+will output the final filtered reading of the LVL-2 VM's `top` information before the process ends

 Running `./lvl2_top_capture.sh $1 $2` where
 * $1 is the LVL-2 VM PID of interest
-* $2 is the time in seconds between capture intervals will print out the final filtered reading of the LVL-2 VM's `top` information every specified interval before the process ends
+* $2 is the time in seconds between capture intervals will output the filtered reading of the LVL-2 VM's `top` information every specified interval before the process ends

 To initialize and connect via SSH into a VM, here's my general process:
 1) Create and attach to a tmux session using "tmux new -s ExampleName", "tmux a"